sandysaahil/yabonza/README.md

 `http://localhost:8080/v1/dog/{id} - Removes the record with the given id (DELETE method)`

-`http://localhost:8080/v1/dog/search/{breed} - Retrieves all the dog breed information based on the given breed name`
+`http://localhost:8080/v1/dog/search/{breed} - Retrieves all the dog breed information based on the given breed name (GET method)`

-`http://localhost:8080/v1/dogs - Retrieves all the distinct dog breed names in the system`
+`http://localhost:8080/v1/dogs - Retrieves all the distinct dog breed names in the system (GET method)`

 ### Prerequisites
 Application is built using Spring Boot, Java 1.8 and Maven.
 Java and Maven need to be installed before running the application.